-Instead of throwing away unwanted, leftover or out of date food, follow these easy tips to help reduce your food waste and save some cash in the process.
+Instead of throwing away unwanted, leftover or out of date food, find out how to reduce food waste and save cash in the process.

-Did you know that according to LoveFoodHateWaste.com us Britons throw away 7 million tonnes of food and drink each and every year.
-To put it into a bit more context that amounts to £15.5bn!
+Did you know that according to LoveFoodHateWaste.com, Britons throw away 7 million tonnes of food and drink every year?

-There are (simple) things that you can start doing though that will stop you wasting food instantly and keep a few more pounds in your pocket.
+There are (simple) things that you can start doing that will stop you from wasting food and keep a few more pounds in your pocket.

 Best before vs use by

-Although some people may prefer fresh products, for us frozen food have been a godsend.
+Although some people may prefer fresh products, frozen food has been a godsend for us.
 They’re cheaper and just as good for you.